-The Part B requirement must be met before the student can present a dissertation proposal to the department.
+The specialization exam requirement must be met before the student can present a dissertation proposal to the department.

 The Reading Department expects students to demonstrate a broad familiarity with the design and analysis of both quantitative and qualitative research.
 They must also demonstrate competency in the particular methodology(ies) appropriate to their dissertation topic.
 The research methodology requirement may be fulfilled through appropriate coursework (e.g., E Rdg 762; E Psy 530, 630, 750, 756; E Tap 743, 777, 778), independent study, or active participation in research projects (or a combination of these).
 Students are required to submit a statement to the faculty, detailing how they have met/propose to meet this requirement.
 The research methodology requirement will not be officially met until the faculty approves the student's statement.